lumimim/train-free-uncertainty/README.md

 # Training-Free Uncertainty Estimation for Dense Regression
-Code for "Training-Free Uncertainty Estimation for Dense Regression: Sensitivity as a Surrogate, AAAI 2022"" is coming soon.
+Offical code for "Training-Free Uncertainty Estimation for Dense Regression: Sensitivity as a Surrogate, AAAI 2022" is coming soon.